slackapi/build-this-bot-workshop/README.md

 ```
 ![start_ngrok_https](https://cloud.githubusercontent.com/assets/4828352/20549065/ceb8f7b4-b0dd-11e6-8946-119e50518781.png)

 Your terminal output should show both an http and https url ending in `ngrok.io`.

+:warning: _Now is a good time to double check your ngrok tunnel is working properly by visiting **your_ngrok_URL.ngrok.io/install** in a web browser._

-Copy the **https** url and navigate in your browser to the **Events Subscriptions** tab in your app's settings page.
-In the **Request URL** form, paste the ngrok url and add `/listening` to the end.
-Making sure the **Enable Events** button is turned on, you should see a green notification that your URL has been validated. :tada:
+Copy the **https** ngrok url, go to  https://api.slack.com/apps, click on your app and open the **Events Subscriptions** tab.
+In the **Request URL** form, paste `your_ngrok_URL.ngrok.io/listening`.
+After checking that the **Enable Events** button is turned on, you should see a green notification that your URL has been validated. :tada:

 ![request_url](https://cloud.githubusercontent.com/assets/4828352/20549180/e7d1f808-b0de-11e6-9aba-d05c34c3c4b7.png)